Eastburn family murders: Murders

-Since the Eastburn family was planning to relocate to England so that Eastburn could take up a liaison job with the Royal Air Force, Katie made arrangements to rehouse the family's English setter Dixie, posting an advertisement in the local newspaper Beeline Grab Bragg.
+Since the Eastburn family was planning to relocate to England so that Eastburn could take up a liaison job with the Royal Air Force, Katie made arrangements to rehouse the family's English Setter Dixie, posting an advertisement in the local newspaper Beeline Grab Bragg.
 On May 7, 1985, 27-year-old U.S. Army Sergeant Timothy Hennis responded to the ad, visiting the Eastburn family home.
 Hennis's young family owned a spitz at the time.
-After chatting with Katie, Hennis took home Dixie.
+After chatting with Katie, Hennis took Dixie home.

 On May 11, Katie did not respond to her husband Gary's routine phone call.
 On May 12, a concerned neighbor named Bob Seefeldt and a police officer visited the home, where they discovered the remains of Katie, Kara, and Erin.
 Katie had been stripped to the waist, raped, and stabbed 15 times.
 Semen was also found inside her body.
 Kara had been stabbed repeatedly in the chest, while Erin had been bludgeoned in the chest and back.
-The youngest child Jana survived the attack but was dehydrated and suffering from diarrhea.
+The youngest child, Jana, survived the attack, but was dehydrated and suffering from diarrhea.